symblai/symbl-docs/conversation-api/concepts/questions.md

 ## Questions API

 To see the Questions API in action, you need to process a conversation using Symbl.
 After you process a meeting, you'll receive a **Conversation ID** which is passed in Conversation API.
 A Conversation ID is the key to receiving conversational insights from any conversation.

-As an example, here's a simple API call which grabs the detected questions from the conversation.
+For example, here's a simple API call which grabs the detected questions from the conversation.

 👉 [Questions API](/docs/conversation-api/questions)